 The premise was that while the watch was kept in a vertical position, the axis of motion was perpendicular to the watch face causing gravity to exert a force on the movement being that the movement was parallel to the ground.
 In this regard the movement had to work harder against gravity than if the timepiece was in a horizontal position - with the axis of motion perpendicular to the ground.
 Thus gravity had different effects on the motion of the parts in different positions and possibly effect the accuracy of the watch.
 Thus, with this in mind, Abraham-Louis Bregeut invented the tourbillon.
 In a tourbillon, the entire escapement assembly comprising of the balance wheel, the escape wheel, hairspring and pallet fork rotates dispelling any effect of gravity.
 The accepted rate of rotation is one rotation a minute.

-the Double Tourbillon 30º Vision No. 2 has proven the functionality of the tourbillon.
+Robert Greubel and Stephen Forsey set out to prove this antiquated premise in an arena where precision, although critical is very much taken for granted and a tourbillon, although lovely to look at, for the most part is viewed as functionally obsolete.
+Greubel Forsey has made great strides and with the Double Tourbillon 30º Vision No. 2 has proven the functionality of the tourbillon.
 Their success is partly due to their methodical scientific approach to the process of watch making and a definite purpose.
 They know exactly where they want to be in the world of horology.
 Many watch companies striving for perfection have no specific goal in sight and end up manufacturing watches which are essentially recreation of old ideas.
 More and more watch companies are reintroducing old collections thereby reducing research and design costs.

 However Greubel Forsey's, is by no means slowing down.
 From the introduction of its innovation platform - Experimental Watch Technology or EWT, they have introduced timepieces which amaze the horological world.
 Their empirical approach utilizes experimentation and resulting data to determine the performance of the watch whilst manipulating different variables and verifying the unknown.
 This approach is time consuming, but extremely effective, and provides Greubel Forsey with a definite edge in watch technology.